 Resource Sharing Plans.
-Reviewers will comment on whether the following Resource Sharing Plans, or the rationale for not sharing the following types of resources, are reasonable: 1) Data Sharing Plan; 2) Sharing Model Organisms; and 3) Genome Wide Association Studies (GWAS).
+Reviewers will comment on whether the following Resource Sharing Plans, or the rationale for not sharing the following types of resources, are reasonable: 1) Data Sharing Plan; 2) Sharing Model Organisms; and 3) Genome Wide Association Studies (GWAS)/Genomic Data Sharing Plans.

 Budget and Period of Support.
 Reviewers will consider whether the budget and the requested period of support are fully justified and reasonable in relation to the proposed research.

 Additional Comments to the Applicant.
 Reviewers may provide guidance to the applicant or recommend against resubmission without fundamental revision.

 [Return to Review Guidelines Page]